Skip to content ↓

 Intent

 At Netherton C E Primary School, we want all children to be enthusiastic and able learners of computing and eager to achieve their very best.
-Computing is to be held in high regard, as a stand-alone subject, as well as embedding it though other National Curriculum subjects giving children opportunities and experience.
-We place a high importance on E-Safety and equipping the children to be safe in an increasingly digital world.
+Computing is to be held in high regard, as a stand-alone subject, as well as embedding it through other National Curriculum subjects, giving children rich opportunities and experiences where they know they can grow in their knowledge and skills.

 Implementation

 The teaching of computing is monitored by the subject leader through lesson observations, work scrutiny, staff feedback and pupil voice.
-The subject leader supports staff to ensure high quality first teaching of computing.
+The subject leader supports staff to ensure quality first teaching of computing.

 Impact